-The Program Directors will send 5 copies of the verification statement along with information on how to use the verification statements to each student.
+The Program Directors will provide a signed verification statement, via email, along with information on how to use the verification statements to each student.

-CDR will notify the students when they are eligible to sit for the exam.
+CDR will notify students when they are eligible to sit for the exam.

 The student is responsible for setting up a time and place for the exam.
-CDR will provide information about this and a ticket to get into the testing site.
+CDR will provide details.